• Skip to primary navigation

 It is the urushiol-rich oils that cover the entirety of the plant that give it its skin reactive properties.

-When these reactive oils get on the skin, a rash can develop within 8-48 hours that can last up to three weeks.
+When these reactive oils get on the skin, a rash can develop within 8-48 hours, which can last up to three weeks.

 Symptoms of poison ivy include: